JingxianFu/jxfuPlot/README.md

 # Tutorials
 ## Install requirements
-  Firstly, you should make sure your evironment is required for requirements.txt.
+  Firstly, you should make sure your evironment is required for `requirements.txt`.
 If you don't know whether you have the evironment, you can try this code in Terminal or CMD.
   ```
   pip install -r requirements.txt
   ```